Frequently Asked Questions

 - Adult Learning Initiatives that Promote The Learner Voice

 6.How do I nominate a project?

 To nominate an adult learning initiative, please visit: www.adultlearnersfestival.awardsplatform.com.

 The deadline for receipt of nominations is Wednesday 14th December at 5pm.

 9. The Judging Process

-If your nomination is shortlisted representative(s) from your project must be available to meet with members of the judging panel during the week of 1st - 8th February 2013.
-The project delegation can include learners, tutors, or managers who will be given the opportunity to explain why their project should win an award.
-The team can give a presentation/talk/show a video/exhibit their work or choose whatever method they wish to highlight the value of their project.
-The objective of this part of the process is to allow for the passion and enthusiasm of the organisations to come through.
+If your nomination is shortlisted, representative(s) from your project must be available to meet with members of the judging panel during the week of the 6th – 10th February 2017.
+The project delegation should include learners and tutors/coordinators who will be given the opportunity to explain why their project should win an award.

-11. Why should I nominate a project for a STAR Award?
+11. Why should I nominate an initiative for a STAR Award?

 Back to top

-If you have any further questions about the STAR awards, if you are unsure about the category into which your project best fits or need assistance filling out the nomination form, then please contact Kathryn Laing, Festival Operations Officer at AONTAS on 01-4068220, Email: email@example.com, Address: 2nd Floor, 83-87 Main Street, Ranelagh, Dublin 6.
+If you have any further questions about the STAR awards, if you are unsure about the category into which your project best fits or need assistance filling out the nomination form, then please contact Kathryn Laing, AONTAS Promotions Officer, on 01-4068220 or at email@example.com.

 Back to top